pc2752/ss_synthesis/README.md

 <h3>Training and inference</h3>
 Once setup, you can run the command <pre><code>python train_tf.py -t</code></pre> to train or <pre><code>python train_tf.py -s &lt;filename&gt; -p (optional, for plots)</code></pre> to synthesize the output.
 Note that plots are only supported for iKala songs as the ground truth is available for these songs.

+We are currently working on future applications for the methodology and the rest of the files in the repository are for this purpose, please ignore.
+We will further update the repository in the coming months.